 You’re taking a risk whenever you begin working with a supplier for the first time.
 You’re entrusting that supplier with your customer satisfaction, product quality, brand reputation—your entire business—from the moment you put a deposit down on an order.

 How do you enter that scenario feeling comfortable with your sourcing decision?

 Some importers take a major gamble.
 They choose their supplier with little or no prior due diligence or investigation.
 Others will visit their potential supplier directly, often overseas, to scope out their facility and qualify them on their own.

 And then there are the most prudent, and often most experienced, importers who typically insist on conducting a formal quality audit before settling on a supplier to work with.
 These importers know the investment they make upfront helps them manage supplier risk and avoid problems later (related: How Quality Audits Help MJS Packaging Reduce Risks and Secure Business [case study]).

-InTouch offers two popular types of quality audits, both based on ISO 9001 standards—a basic supplier audit and a comprehensive supplier audit.
+Asia Quality Focus (AQF) offers two popular types of quality audits, both based on ISO 9001 standards—a basic supplier qualification audit (SQA) and an extensive factory audit (EFA).
 Let’s look at how each differs in scope and in what situations you may benefit more from one over the other.

-What is the quality audit process for a basic supplier audit?
+What is the quality audit process for a supplier qualification audit?